G1356/domain_converter/examples/README.md

 # Example Traefik Configuration

-This directory contains example configurations for using the Admin Agency ID Filter plugin with Traefik.
+This directory contains example configurations for using the Doman Converter Filter plugin with Traefik.

 ## Static Configuration (traefik.yml)